 I’m not sure of the denomination of the coin, but it’s bigger than the denarius I recently mounted.
 Silver, about 20mm across and 2mm thick.
 It has a swivel so that both sides are easily viewed and a heavy trace chain consistent with the coin size.
 The mount is a fine silver band moulded non-destructively to the coin.

-Heavy duty copper and silver bracelet
+Heavy duty copper bracelet with a silver plate for engraving

 This coin mount for 1605 James the 6th Shilling – great to get the chance to hold something that old.
 The owner says that If you look at the coin you’ll see a fleur de lis around the edge, that’s the mint mark and means the coin was minted in the Tower of London in 1605, the very year Guy Fawkes tried to kill James the 6th.